mobilerobot-io/mobilerobot.io/content/projects/control-system.md

 human uses may change, from Wifi to RFID or Blue Tooth Light.
 Joystick, or motion control, etc.

-Likewise, we will have a variety sensor and camera inputs from periphereals.
+We have not even begun to speak of camera and live video streams and _Computer Vision_.

+### Inputs and Guidance

+To guide a vehical safely, requires timely and accurrate system inputs.
+The inputs may come from a variety of different sources, including but not limitted to cameras and CV, distance detectors, LiDAR, GPS and more.

 ## Do NOT Rewrite Software

 It is imperative that we do not have to rewrite our software evertime one of these elements change.
-If you
-The soccer
-pplication for every combination of possibleControl mechanisms and driving algorithms canceled.

-To accomplish this goal we were we will separate out the sensor inputBy gathering them together and feeding them as a stream of consciousness to our driving algorithmWhatever that may beActually we will just write that date out to a message busThat message bus will be listen to buy everything that wants to pick up the data.
+To accomplish this goal we were we will separate out the sensor inputs, gathering them together and feeding them as a stream of data to our driving/decision making algorithms whatever that may be.

-A moderately poor rendering of the above idea can be seen in the image
-below:

-The control systems that will be required include, but are not limited
-to:
+We will mostlikey send our input streams to a _message bus_, the consumers on the message bus will be the _decision making algorithm_ and most likely the logging software.

+### Requirements

 - Human controls over Wifi, RFID or BlueTooth
 - Computer guided algorithms
 - Inputs include: video, distance sensor, light and color recognition, etc

-The The experiments we will be making are going to be veried, And therefore it is critical that we do not have to re-create all the software required to make our robot work.

-how useful is a robot that roams around a colored line, after about a half hour or so?
-I quickly realized I wanted more from a Robot<!--more-->

-## Many Types of Control

-The Robot Architecture must be able to support multiple type of inputs.
-The inputs can include:

-- Human with a remote control
-- Computer driven algorithm on vehical

-### Communications

-## Requirements for Control System

-The control software should must be flexible and allow the robot to be controlled from any one of the following:

-1. Human with remote control.
-2. Computer algorithm

-Communication mechanims

-Inputs can

-From the first Robotics kits I bought, I quickly realized the type of Robot I want to build goes beyond the _immediate_ capabilities of these beginner / education kits. <!--more-->
+## Hardware Flexibility and Extensions

 I also realized that certain applications would exhaust the available HW resources of an Arduino or Raspberry Pi, but generally speaking I like